NK Cell Therapy-NK-cells-for-Cancer

 Advanced Engineering – Activate nk cells:

-• Chimeric Antigen Receptor (CAR-NK) Engineering NK cell line with specific receptors that target cancer cells more precisely is a growing area of research.
+• Chimeric Antigen Receptor (CAR-NK) Engineering, which involves creating an NK cell line with specific receptors that more precisely target cancer cells, is a growing area of research.

-• Multi-specific Targeting: Creating NK cells that can target multiple antigens can potentially increase efficacy and minimize resistance.
+• Multi-specific Targeting: Creating NK cells targeting multiple antigens can increase efficacy and minimize resistance.

-• Better Co-stimulatory Molecules: Clinical trial are ongoing to identify which co-stimulatory molecules may help improve the efficacy of engineered NK cells.
+• Better Co-stimulatory Molecules: Clinical trials are ongoing to identify which co-stimulatory molecules may help improve the efficacy of engineered NK cells.

 Enhanced Persistence and In Vivo Expansion of NK Cells: